 Caciocavallo di Bufala

-Caciocavallo di Bufala is a mature stretched cheese made with full-fat pasteurized buffalo milk.
+Caciocavallo di Bufala is a mature stretched-curd cheese made with full-fat pasteurized buffalo milk.
 The straw-coloured rind is smooth and waxy while the paste is soft and homogeneous, sometimes with small "eyes" holes.
 Flavours are sweet and delicate but become stronger with prolonged ageing.
 The cheese is a perfect accompaniment to a glass of Primitivo red wine.